Semidiscrete optimal transport with unknown costs: Numerical illustrations

 \section{Numerical illustrations}

-We illustrate our framework on two numerical examples.
-Section \ref{sec:synthetic} considers synthetic test instances with linear costs and Gaussian noise.
+We illustrate our framework on two numerical examples with linear costs.
+Section \ref{sec:synthetic} considers synthetic test instances with $X$ generated uniformly on the unit sphere.
 Section \ref{sec:partitioning} applies our framework to learn facility locations in a geographical partitioning problem (a common application area of semidiscrete optimal transport).
+Both types of experiments seek to explore the performance of the semi-myopic policy in settings that lie outside the assumptions used in our theoretical analysis.